K4lameety/k4lameety.github.io/_posts/2025-12-22-htb-university-ctf-2025.md

 ## Introduction

-Hello, In this writeup, I will discuss solutions for 3 challenges that I successfully solved as a contribution to my team in this event.
-Starting from the **Forensic**, **Web**, and **Reversing** categories.
+Hello, In this writeup, I will discuss solutions for 2 challenges that I successfully solved as a contribution to my team in this event.
+Starting from the **Forensic**, and **Reversing** categories.
 I will explain them in a very simple way so they are easy to understand.

 ## Challenges